kevinburke/telapi-python/docs/usage/transcriptions.rst

-.. module:: twilio.rest.resources
+.. module:: telapi.rest.resources

 ================
 Transcriptions
 ================

-Transcriptions are generated from recordings via the `TwiML <Record> verb <http://www.twilio.com/docs/api/twiml/record>`_.
+Transcriptions are generated from recordings via the `TwiML <Record> verb <http://www.telapi.com/docs/api/twiml/record>`_.
 Using the API, you can only read your transcription records.

-For more information, see the `Transcriptions REST Resource <http://www.twilio.com/docs/api/rest/transcription>`_ documentation.
+For more information, see the `Transcriptions REST Resource <http://www.telapi.com/docs/api/rest/transcription>`_ documentation.

 Listing Your Transcriptions
 ----------------------------